ecadlabs/taquito/docs/michel_codec.md

 const p = new Parser()
 ```
 ### Configuration
-If you'd like to customize the parser class to `expandMacros` or `expandGlobalConstant,` you can configure its `ParserOptions` through initialization.
+You can configure the parser class by passing `ParserOptions` through initialization with `expandMacros` and `expandGlobalConstant` properties.

 * `expandMacros` -  defaults to true unless you don't want `Parser` class to expand them; you can pass `{ expandMacros: false }` to disable it. ref: Expand [Michelson macros](https://tezos.gitlab.io/whitedoc/michelson.html#macros) during parsing
 * `expandGlobalConstant` - expects an object where the keys are global constant hashes and the values are the corresponding JSON Micheline expressions.